740i/Writeups/nullbyte/nullbyte.md

 =PiAQ
 -----END PGP PUBLIC KEY BLOCK-----
 ```
-Thanks ly0n that was pretty sweet with a nice variety of things to acomplish even though we got lazy and ended up using sqlmap.
+Thanks ly0n that was pretty sweet with a nice variety of things to do even though we got lazy and ended up using sqlmap.
 And as always thanks to the Vulnhub crew.